Storyflow Logo

 Storyflow visual workspace shown in The 12 Best Heptabase Alternatives in 2026 (We Tested Them All)

-Pricing: Free (unlimited shared boards, basic AI usage, 20 file uploads).
-Plus: $7.99/month billed annually or $9.99/month billed monthly.
-Pro: $14/month billed annually or $19/month billed monthly (AI image generation, 20× more AI than Plus).
-Max: $39/month billed annually.
+Pricing: Free (unlimited shared boards, basic AI, 20 file uploads).
+Plus: $9.99/month annual or $12.50/month monthly.
+Pro: $14/month annual or $19/month monthly (AI image generation, 20× more AI than Plus).
+Max: $39/month annual or $49/month monthly.

-Pros: Canvas paradigm matches Heptabase, AI reads the full active board plus @-mentioned context, 200+ Story blueprints provide structural scaffolding Heptabase does not match, free plan is functional for real work.
+Pros: Canvas paradigm matches Heptabase, AI reads the full active board plus @-mentioned context, 200+ Story blueprints provide scaffolding Heptabase does not match, free plan is functional for real work.

-2. Obsidian Canvas (Best Markdown Plus Whiteboard)
+3. Obsidian Canvas (Best for Markdown Ownership)

 Obsidian Canvas logo